 You will all have been thrown into the same situation – a new qualification, no friends, nervous – which makes for easy bonding.
 It doesn't seem forced because everyone is there for the same reason and you're old enough to make friends without the help of copious amounts of Sainsbury's basic vodka.

-There are other loans to help you, like career development loans, as well as scholarships and bursaries handled within your university.
+These days you can get loans from the government similar to how to received loans for your undergraduate degree, and there are scholarships and bursaries handled within your university for further assistance.
 Make sure to research what is available to you and what your best option is so that money becomes one less thing to worry about.

 Hopefully, these pieces of advice will help you to get the most out of your postgraduate course.
 The main thing is you are doing something you are strongly interested in: it will become your life for a while and there's the chance it could be one of the best years of your life.
 Don't waste it!